Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Full SDE reduced model of

-\end{itemize} By applying the general reduction scheme described in Section \ref{sec: GBMs}, we now construct a full reduced SDE for $z$, which is of the form of a general 1-dimensional geometric Brownian motion:
+\end{itemize} By exploiting the general reduction scheme described above, we now construct a full reduced SDE for $z$, which is of the form of a general 1-dimensional geometric Brownian motion:

-where $\bar{A}_z$ is the drift coefficient obtained from the reduced deterministic dynamics, either using the adiabatic elimination method or the Invariant Manifold method.
-To find $\bar B_z$ and $\bar D_z$ we require the following two conditions \begin{itemize} \item $\bar B_z$ and $\bar D_z$ satisfy the following relation:
+where $\bar{A}_z$ is the drift coefficient obtained from the reduced deterministic \red{part}, either using the adiabatic elimination method or the Invariant Manifold method, \red{and $w_t$ and $u_t$ are independent one-dimensional Wiener processes. } To find $\bar B_z$ and $\bar D_z$ we require the following two conditions \begin{itemize} \item $\bar B_z$ and $\bar D_z$ satisfy the following relation: